Get insider access

 2. Best Mid-Range Corsair Keyboard

-Despite its compact size, you still get a whole suite of media hotkeys, a volume control knob, and even a "Tournament Switch" on the top of the board, which disables the Windows key and sets the RGB lighting to a single static color for fewer distractions while you're gaming.
-Like the Corsair K100 RGB mentioned above, the K70 also has a higher-than-average polling rate of 8000Hz and an effective update rate of 4000Hz.
+Despite its compact size, you still get a whole suite of dedicated media hotkeys, a volume control knob, and even a "Tournament Switch" on the top of the board, which disables the Windows key and sets the RGB lighting to a single static color for fewer distractions and the lowest possible latency performance while gaming.
+Like the Corsair K100 RGB mentioned above, the K70 also has a maximum polling rate of 8000Hz and an effective update rate of 4000Hz.
+While the benefits of higher polling rates aren't something you'll notice in-game, they can provide better stability and more consistent low latency performance, which is helpful if you game at a highly competitive level.
 This keyboard is available with Cherry MX Red or Cherry MX Speed switches.
 Both switch types are lightweight gaming-focused switches with short pre-travel distances, helping to ensure responsive-feeling gameplay and outstanding latency performance.
-This is a standout mid-range choice if you're a competitive gamer.
+Ultimately, this is a standout mid-range choice if you're a competitive gamer.

 See our review